myizumi09/syllabus/README.md

 '''Note:''' Due to the continued lack of internet access to the lab.
 I'm forced to modify the course.
 I cannot teach modern Java in these conditions but I guess we'll have to make do.

-1. Code up the Selection Problem Excerise
+1. Code up the Selection Problem Excercise
     * Introduce the concept of a Constructor method
 2. Create a repo for the Selection Problem with Github - this is graded - Due Friday, Jan 13
-    * Use work2-Selection-Problem-[username] format for naming the repo
+    * Use work2-Selection-Problem-[github username] format for naming the repo
     * Code in repo must compile without errors